 - meaningful website changes

-That combination matters.
+That last part matters.
 A page diff without business context is just motion.
-Context turns motion into signal.
+Context is what makes the motion useful.

 Company intelligence tools